-The aim of Universal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers. is to break many of the storage trade-offs that customers have wrestled with for decades, imposed by the legacy systems they’ve been deploying.
+The aim of is to break many of the storage trade-offs that customers have wrestled with for decades, imposed by the legacy systems they’ve been deploying.
 Most significantly, the problem VAST is most focused on is the tradeoff between the low cost of high-capacity archive storage and the performance of expensive flash that leads too many organizations toward the tyranny of tiered storage.

 For many applications, data reduction is one of the keys to bringing the cost of all-flash storage more inline with what customers have historically spent for disk.
 All-flash storage also helps with data reduction because deep pattern matching requires random access media.
 To close the cost gap, VAST has pioneered a new form of data reduction which combines the global approach of deduplication with the fine granularity of local compression.

 It seems counterintuitive, but since reading reduced data creates many random I/Os, flash’s random access properties are the enabling capability that make it possible to bring the cost of an all-silicon storage system down to HDD economics.
 We are so confident in our new approach to similarity reduction that we guarantee that it will reduce data better than any other storage system.

 With the release of VAST version 3, we now have more than a year of experience with data reduction across our customers, I thought this a good time for a brief review of our customer’s reactions to VAST reduction.